 1. Have Multiple Sources Of Income

 If you think that saving money is not enough and you are looking for ways how to make money, then having multiple sources of income would be beneficial for you.
-Start looking for side hustles that will help you have passive income – which is money you can make even while sleeping!
+Start looking for side hustles for women that will help you have passive income – which is money you can make even while sleeping!

 This could be a Youtube account, a blog, online course, digital eCommerce store, and more!
 You can also take on high-paying part-time or freelance jobs that I have talked about a lot on my blog or Youtube channel.